Monday, May 29, 2023, BSD will be closed in observation of Memorial Day, an annual day of remembrance.

 6. All fines must be cleared before the first tryout/practice.

-7. Parent attends the meeting with Athletic Director and Coaches on the 2nd Tuesday of the season.
-Fees may be paid at that meeting if they have not been paid previously.
+7. Parent attends the meeting with Athletic Director and Coaches on the 2nd Tuesday of the season and may pay fees at that meeting if they have not been paid previously.

 8. Non-BSD or part time BSD students must provide a transcript from their other school.